cameronmbacon/seattle-javascript-401d26/01-node-ecosystem/README.md

 ### File Naming Tips
 Name all of your files using kabob-case ("-" separated words).
 Don't use uppercase letters, unless you want the file to appear first when you run `ls`.
 In git projects, it is standard to capitalize **README.md** for this reason.

+### package.json
+The `package.json` file is used to describe and configure a NodeJS package.
+The only two fields that are required by a package.json are `name` and `version` but we often use `npm init` or `npm init -y` to automate the creation of this file.
+If a package has external dependencies, they are listed by name and version under the fields `dependencies` and `devDependencies`.
+If the package depends on an external package to run, the external package should be listed under `dependencies`.
+If the external package is only needed in development (like a testing framework), it should be listed under `devDependencies`. `package.json` files can have a `scripts` field where keys can be associated with unix commands.
+This gives us the ability to create custom automation scripts.
+NPM scripts have the added benefit that they can run any command line utility (CLI) defined in a dependency, without globally installing the CLI on you operating system.

 ### NodeJS
 NodeJS is an open source framework for writing Javascript on your operating system.
 It is compromised of the **V8** Javascript runtime and the **NodeAPIs**.
 V8 supports many features in the latest version of Javascript, called ES6 (or ES2015), which has added many new syntax features and optimizations. **V8** is the Javascript runtime developed for the Chrome browser and is written in C and C++.
 The Node APIs are written in C, C++, and Javascript.
 Node was developed to enable developers to easily write code with asynchronous input and output (I/O).
 In many other languages, asynchronous I/O creates a lot of work for developers and can be error prone.
 NodeJS uses an event loop driven and non-blocking architecture - this enables NodeJS to have very low overhead when it is not running.